 What Is Included in an Employment Credit Check

-When you are applying for jobs, you will make sure your resume and cover letter are well written, up to date, and targeted to show that you are the best candidate for the job.
-When you are going to an interview, you’ll do thorough research on the company and practice answering typical interview questions.
-However, one thing you may not think to prepare for is an employment credit check.
+When applying for jobs, you make sure your resume and cover letter are well written, up to date, and targeted to show that you are the best candidate for the position.
+When you go to an interview, you do thorough research on the company beforehand and practice answering typical interview questions.
+However, one thing you might not think to prepare for is an employment credit check.

-A Society of Human Resources Management (SHRM) survey reports that 60% of employers get credit reports on applicants for some or all positions.
-Most often, employers use credit checks for applicants for jobs that deal with money.
+Most often, employers check the credit of those applying for jobs that deal with money.
 For example, jobs that require confidentiality and financial integrity (including positions in banking, accounting, and investing) will likely require credit checks.
-The best way to prepare for an employment credit check is to know what is in one.
+The best way to prepare for an employment credit check is to know what is in yours.

-An employment credit check is one of many common employment background checks.
-Employers who check an applicant's credit typically use a third-party company to provide them with an employment credit check on a job candidate.
-This credit check will result in an employment credit report.
-The report includes identifying information, including your name, address, previous names and addresses, and social security number.
+An employment credit check is one of many common background checks.
+Employers who check an applicant's credit typically use a third-party company.
+An employment credit report includes identifying information, such as your name, address, previous names and addresses, and Social Security number.

 However, there is certain information that is not included in an employment credit report.
-For example, your birth date is not included on the report.
+For example, your date of birth is not included on the report.
 It also does not include your credit score.

 Laws Restricting Credit Checks

 The employer must get your written approval.
-Before an employer conducts a credit check on you, he or she must notify you in writing and get your written authorization.
+Before an employer conducts a credit check on you, the company must notify you in writing and get your written authorization.
 If you do not consent to the credit check, the employer might go forward with the interview process, but he or she may also reject your application on the spot.

 The report can’t include old information.
-Generally, the credit report cannot include negative information on you that is seven years old (or older).
-It also cannot include bankruptcies that are than 10 years old.
+Generally, the credit report cannot include negative information that is seven or more years old.
+It also cannot include bankruptcies that are more than 10 years old.

-There are laws around bankruptcy information.
+There are laws regarding bankruptcy information.
 According to the FCRA, you cannot be discriminated against solely because you filed for bankruptcy.
-However, bankruptcies are a public record, so it is easy for employers to obtain the information.
+However, bankruptcies are public record, so it is easy for employers to obtain the information.

 You must be told if the report is used against you.
-If the employer does not hire you because of the report, he or she must tell you this.
-The employer must also give you the contact information for the third-party agency used to get your credit report.
+If the employer does not hire you because of the report, the company must inform you.
+The employer also must give you the contact information for the third-party agency used to get your credit report.

 You can see what is in the report.
 You have a right to receive a copy of your credit report for free.
-You are also entitled to free report any time that report is used against you by an employer.
+You also are entitled to a free report any time it is used against you by an employer.

 You can dispute the information.
-If you see the report and find out it is inaccurate, you can dispute the information.
+If the data in the report is inaccurate, you can dispute the findings.
 Here is more information on how to dispute errors in credit reports.

-Some state laws vary.
-Some states have laws that restrict or prohibit employment credit checks.
+Some cities and states have laws that restrict or prohibit employment credit checks.
 Check with your state’s department of labor if you want to know the local laws about credit checks.

 Legal Issues with Credit Checks

 The Equal Employment Opportunity Commission (EEOC) oversees employer practices regarding applicant credit checks.
-If you suspect that credit checks by an employer are having a disparate impact on candidates due to race, ethnicity, age or gender, then you can report the potentially offending organization to the EEOC.
+If you suspect that an employer has used credit checks to negatively impact candidates because of race, ethnicity, age or gender, you can report the organization to the EEOC.

 Most states allow employers to utilize credit reports in a fair and equitable manner within the hiring process.
-However, some states have regulated the use of credit reports and placed restrictions on how the information can be utilized by employers.
-California, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, Colorado, Connecticut, Washington and other states have statutes on the books limiting the use of credit reports.
+However, some locations have regulated the use of credit reports and placed restrictions on how the information can be used.
+California, Colorado, Connecticut, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, Washington, and other states have statutes on the books limiting the use of credit reports.

 In these states, the use of credit checks is restricted to specified occupations or situations where financial transactions or confidential information are involved.
-Many other states have legislation pending that might prohibit the use of credit reports by employers or place restrictions upon their use.
+Many other states have legislation pending that might prohibit the use of credit reports by employers, or place restrictions on their use.

 In addition, some localities also have restrictions and prohibitions on job applicant credit checks.
 For example, New York City prohibits credit checks on most job applicants.
-Exceptions include top-level executive candidates with fiduciary responsibilities and applicants who would manage assets or oversee financial agreements worth more than $10,000.
+Exceptions include top-level executive candidates with fiduciary responsibilities, and applicants who would manage assets or oversee financial agreements worth more than $10,000.
 Chicago and Philadelphia also are among cities that restrict the use of employment credit checks.

 How to Prepare for a Credit Check